lindblom/s3deploy/README.md

     $ s3deploy simulate

+### Other

+If you want to empty a bucket, you can do it with this command:

+    $ s3deploy empty

+But beware that all files will be removed, you can simulate emptying the bucket with:

+    $ s3deploy simulate empty

 ## Whats next?

-1. Create method for creating a bucket from the settings in the configuration and setting it up as a website.
+1. Create method for creating a bucket from the settings in the configuration and settings it up as a website.

 ## Contributing